-However, none of the above methods considers the dynamics of the environment $B$ from the very beginning, on equal footing with that of the open quantum system $S$.
-Usually, the evolution equation for the reduced density matrix of the environment $\varrho_B(t)$ is ignored either.
-Though for the infinite thermal baths this simplification seems to be reasonable, its validity could be questioned, when one deals with the finite size reservoirs \cite{9in-FB} or tries to investigate the impact of running correlations \cite{particles}.
-In other words, the open system dynamics has definitely to be in accord with the concept \cite{ZMR,Gemmer-Michel-Physica}, claiming that an evolution towards local equilibrium is always accompanied by an increase of the system-bath correlations.
+However, none of the above methods considers the dynamics of the environment $B$ from the very beginning, on equal footing with that of an open quantum system $S$.
+Usually, the evolution equation for the reduced density matrix of the environment $\varrho_B(t)$ is neglected too.
+Though for the infinite thermal baths this simplification seems to be reasonable, its validity could be questioned, when one deals with the finite size reservoirs \cite{9in-FB} or tries to investigate the impact of the running correlations \cite{particles}.
+In other words, the open system dynamics should be definitely in accord with the concept \cite{ZMR,Gemmer-Michel-Physica}, claiming that an evolution towards local equilibrium is always accompanied by an increase of the system-bath correlations.

 In this paper, we generalize the standard ZN projection technique on our way to derive the non-Markovian master equation for open quantum systems.
-In Section 2, we start from the coupled set of equations for the reduced density matrices of the system $\varrho_S(t)$ and of the environment $\varrho_B(t)$.
-Then in Section 3 we insert a formal solution of the dynamic equation for $\varrho_B(t)$ into the equation for the reduced density matrix of the $S$-subsystem and obtain the generalized master equation in the second order in interaction.
+In section~\ref{sec2}, we start from the coupled set of equations for the reduced density matrices of the system $\varrho_S(t)$ and of the environment $\varrho_B(t)$.
+Then, in section~\ref{sec3}, we insert a formal solution of the dynamic equation for $\varrho_B(t)$ into the equation for the reduced density matrix of the $S$-subsystem and obtain a generalized master equation in the second order in interaction.
 The above generalization gives rise to the extra term of a very specific structure: i) it is nonlinear in $\varrho_S(t)$ and ii) vanishes in the Markovian limit.
-These two points make the situation very similar to what one faces when studying the inset of running correlations: the generic kinetic equations are strongly nonlinear, and the correlational contribution to the collision integral tends to zero in the Markovian limit \cite{ZMR,MorRop01}.
+These two points make the situation very similar to what one faces when studying the inset of the running correlations: the generic kinetic equations are strongly nonlinear, and the correlational contribution to the collision integral tends to zero in the Markovian limit \cite{ZMR,MorRop01}.
 We also briefly compare our results with those following from the standard ZN scheme.